-There are free-text questions throughout the Census where you can comment on specific issues.
+There are free-text questions in the Census where you can comment on specific issues.
 In answering these questions, please do not provide personal information about yourself or any other person, for example by including names in your response.
-Comments provided in free-text fields will be provided to your agency verbatim (word for word, exactly as written).
+Comments provided in free-text fields will be provided to your agency verbatim (word for word).

-To be able to submit your response to the survey, you will need to complete four demographic questions (gender, age, state/territory of your workplace, and actual classification).
+To be able to submit, you will need to complete four demographic questions (gender, age, state/territory of your workplace, and actual classification).
 You are then free to skip and not answer any other questions you cannot or may not want to answer.
 Demographic questions are asked to understand the profile and views of specific components of the workforce.